gdsc-uba/DSC-UBa-members-anonymous-remarks/remarks.md

 ### Say anything about DSC UBa.
 It can be suggetions on how to make it better, or what you intend gaining, or constructive criticisms, or what you have learnt.
 Update this file by editing it with your own remark.
 Don't forget to create a pull request after commiting changes.

 ## Remarks
-* DSC has really helped me know about open source development
+* DSC has really helped me know about open source developme

-Its a good community Hope to learn more on my domaine due to your help.
-Do more open source exercise more hackathons more project more coding session, competition too it will help most of us